deslee/le3-gatsby/content/pages/about.md

     * Firebase
     * SignalR

-* Tinkering with Arduinos and Raspberry Pi's
+* Tinkering with Arduinos and Raspberry Pis

 * Creating apps that increase my productivity
     * Android